Contextuality, Cohomology and Paradox: Cohomology witnesses contextuality

-This almost states that $r$ is a compatible family, except that it does not require compatibility over restrictions to the empty context.
+$\omega$ is a cocycle (\ie satisfies $\cobd^{0}(c) = 0$) if and only if $r_{C}|_{C \cap C'} = r_{C'}|_{C \cap C'}$ for all maximal contexts $C, C' \in \M$ with non-empty intersection.\footnote{ The condition for a $0$-cochain $\omega = \{r_C\}$ to be a cocycle almost states that $r$ is a compatible family, except that it does not require compatibility over restrictions to the empty context.
 For our present purposes, we are only interested in connected covers (since one can always reduce the analysis of a scenario to its connected components), in which case the exception is irrelevant.
 This is because, given any two contexts $C$ and $C'$ with empty intersection, there exists a sequence of contexts

 such that $C_i \cap C_{i+1} \neq \vn$ for all $i$.
 Then, for any $i$, we have